Using Cybersecuirty Key Performance Indicators (KPIs) to Generate Results

 Before successfully managing cyber threats, you need to identify and map them according to their risk levels, frequency, impact, cost, etc. Here, the metrics that are for mapping cybersecurity incidents are the KPIs.
 They are quantifiable measures that can be tracked and analyzed over time to give valuable insights to aid decision-making.
 KPIs should serve specific objectives for them to be accurate and provide operational and strategic improvements.

-Below are some of the key benefits of cybersecurity KPIs:
+Below are some of the key benefits of cybersecurity Key Performance Indicators (KPIs):

 - It tells more about the functioning of the cybersecurity team.
 The results from tracking cybersecurity KPIs can say a lot about the progress made, what’s working and what’s not.
 This can also be tied to the improvements needed to achieve the desired objectives.